SharePoint/PnP-Guidance/articles/modern-experience-customizations-customize-lists-and-libraries.md

  - JSLink based field customizations - More options will become available in the future
  - JSLink based view customizations - More options will become available in the future
  - Custom CSS via AlternateCSSUrl web property
- - Custom JavaScript embedded via User Custom Actions - There will a be more controlled way to embed JavaScript on the pages through SharePoint Framework (not only client-side web parts)
+ - Custom JavaScript embedded via User Custom Actions - There will a be more controlled way to embed JavaScript on the pages through the SharePoint Framework (not only client-side web parts)
  - Custom master pages - More extensive branding will be supported later using alternative options
  - Customization via InfoPath
  - Minimal Download Strategy (MDS)